Zeshankhan03/Data-Spelunking-using-Splunk/README.md

 As it is not possible to upload Vm Machines and all the configurations here.
-For this purpose, The pptx and pdf has been uploaded for help and demonstrations of the Lab, and there are external links aswell for the help and aswell as the links of the vm machines.
+For this purpose, The pptx and pdf has been uploaded for help and demonstrations of the Lab, and there are external links in the pdf aswell for the help and aswell as the links of the vm machines.